Graylog2/graylog-guide-syslog-amqp/README.md

 rabbitmqctl set_permissions -p / my_rabbite_mq_user_here ".*" ".*" ".*"
 ```

 If this Server is available *in the wild* please [enable SSL](http://www.gettingcirrius.com/2013/01/configuring-ssl-for-rabbitmq.html) in your Setup.
-A Management GUI can be [installed with a few commands](https://www.rabbitmq.com/management.html) and a [admin User is created ](http://stackoverflow.com/questions/22850546/cant-access-rabbitmq-web-management-interface-after-fresh-install) similar to the User creation above.
+A Management GUI can be [installed with a few commands](https://www.rabbitmq.com/management.html) and an [admin User is Created ](http://stackoverflow.com/questions/22850546/cant-access-rabbitmq-web-management-interface-after-fresh-install) similar to the User creation above.
 Check [this Post](http://www.gettingcirrius.com/2013/01/rabbitmq-configuration-and-management.html) how you can secure your rabbitMQ Setup.

 ## send messages on rsyslog
-With rsyslog you can use templates to format how messages should look like.
+With rsyslog, you can use templates to format how messages should look like.
 Formatting the messages direct at the source will help to have a clean message from the source to the destination.

 To identify the messages with the Full Qualified Domain Name of the System that has created the message we use the Option ``PreserveFQDN`` - but you will need to have a clean working hostname resolution.

-rsyslog will send the message via udp to the local running logstash.
+rsyslog will send the message via UDP to the local running logstash.

 ```
 PreserveFQDN on